nickyhajal/austinsublet/index.md

 <a name="photos"></a>
 <br><br>

-### Here's What's Waiting for You
+### Here's What's Waiting for You!

 <div class="img"><img src="/images/living_3.jpg"/>
     <span>
         <b>The Living Room</b>: Cozy up for a little Netflix to unwind.
-We've been really impressed by the quality and immersiveness of our 60" Vizio TV.
-It connects to Netflix, Spotify, etc. and there's also a Chromecast connected.
+60" TV with Cable.
+It can also stream from all your favorite services + a Chromecast connected.
     </span>
 </div>
 <div class="img"><img src="/images/living_2.jpg"/>